sethrylan/bayesian/readme.md

 Bayesian
 ========

 A test for calibrated probability assessment.
 See client/index.html for further info.

+This subfolder is hosted on the gh-pages service as DOMAIN/bayesian.

 Directory Structure
 =========